ivanxma/mysqlk8s/helm/ee/README.md

-# Install MySQL Operator for Kubernetes
+# Install MySQL Operator for Kubernetes [8.0.30-2.0.6]
 # This is the demo tutorial for the installation of enterprise-operator, enterprise-server, enterprise-router
 #
 ## Steps
 1. Download Docker Image from MOS
+  - Login to https://support.oracle.com and Download
+    - MySQL Commercial Server 8.0.30 Docker Image TAR for Generic Linux x86 (64bit) (Patchset)
+      - This includes the MySQL Server and MySQL Router Docker Images
       - Download Docker Image for MySQL Server (mysql/enterprise-server:8.0)
       - Download Docker Image for MySQL Router (mysql/enterprise-router:8.0)
     - Download Enterprise-operator packages from MOS.
-It includes 2 downloads - one is Docker Image and another download is about the yaml/helm deployments
+      - It includes 2 downloads - one is Docker Image and another download is about the yaml/helm deployments
+    - For 8.0.30-2.0.6 :
+      - Patch ID : 34421881	MySQL Commercial Server 8.0.30 Docker Image TAR for Generic Linux x86 (64bit) (Patchset)
+      - Patch ID : 34563969	MySQL Operator 8.0.30-2.0.6 Docker Image TAR for Generic Linux x86 (64bit) (Patchset)
+      - Patch ID : 34563968	MySQL Operator 8.0.30-2.0.6 YAML+HELM for Generic Platform (Patchset)

 2. Create Repository on OCI OKE registry (just put a name as [prefix])
   - For my example, the repositories include